 Not only do we train puppies and dogs, but we train their people too!
-With our constructive and affirmative training approaches, we make the training process a fun and inviting one for both you and your pup.
+With our constructive force-free training approaches, we make the training process a fun and inviting one for both you and your pup.
 This way, not only does your dog get the training he or she needs to become your dream pet, but you understand how your dog learns best.

 Paws 4 Training believes the best environments for dogs and their owners to learn are safe, inviting, and of course, fun!
 That’s why we offer different training environments for different needs, including both private training sessions and group training sessions for basic obedience.
 This way, you can get the help you need with training in the environment you and your pup are most confident in.